EluciusFTW/SpectreCoff/README.md

 # SpectreCoff
 _Spectre Console for F#_ - A thin, opinionated wrapper around [Spectre.Console](https://github.com/spectreconsole/spectre.console).

+> <b>Note</b>: SpectreCoff is as of now still under construction and not yet pubished as a Nuget package.
+Early, incomplete preview versions will be published soon.
 ## Table of Contents
 - [Goals and Philosophy](#goals-and-philosophy)
 - [Documentation](#documentation)